stuart-knock/docs/UserGuide/UserGuide-UI.rst

 	existing projects, stop |TVB|, start it with clean option (and configure new folder) then import your projects back in the system.

+Max Disk Size (in MB):
+	Is the amount of disk space that you (as administrator) can specify as limit for each user, to occupy with TVB Data.
+When a user exceeds this limit, he is no longer allowed to run simulations or other operations producing data.
+When this limit is exceeded, the user will still be able to visualize his previously created data, and, if desired, to remove data for making space for new results.
+	A default region level simulation with length 1000 ms takes approximatively 1 MB of disk space.
+	A surface level simulation, with Local Connectivity pre-computed, Raw monitor and length of 10 ms takes 280 MB.

 DB engine:
 	currently supported are *sqlite* and *postgresql* databases.
 You will need to provide a valid database URL in case you choose postgresql.
 In the case of sqlite a default